-- Increased on-line sales (300 percent increase after Covid 19 outbreak) - Increased investment in the retail food market, especially in the interior of the country; - Fewer domestic brands, but a re-emergence of more expensive top-tier brands;

-- An increasing variety of domestically-produced specialty food products, whose availability has spread beyond the Buenos Aires area, in part to fill tourist driven demand. - Ethnic, kosher, organic, and functional foods are gradually gaining more shelf space; - Consumers are spending a higher percentage of the salary in the purchase of non-basic foods.
+- Increased on-line sales (300 percent increase after Covid 19 outbreak) - Increased investment in the retail food market, especially in the interior of the country; - Fewer domestic brands, but a re-emergence of more expensive top-tier brands; - An increasing variety of domestically-produced specialty food products, whose availability has spread beyond the Buenos Aires area, in part to fill tourist driven demand. - Ethnic, kosher, organic, and functional foods are gradually gaining more shelf space; and some supermarkets are creating specific section to highlight these products. - Consumers are spending a higher percentage of their salary on specialty foods rather than traditional foods or basic commodities.